A Travel Price Comparison for Families, Couples, and Backpackers Liverpool vs. Nuremberg for Attractions, Food, Nightlife, and Families

 Nuremberg is not a theatre destination.

-Nuremberg is a city with good options for its restaurant scene.
+Nuremberg is well known for its restaurant scene.
 However, Liverpool is not particularly known for its local flavors and cuisine.

 Liverpool may not make the list for most foodies, but you'll find what you need while you're in town.
 There are a diversity of flavors that are influenced by the city's international population.
 There are also several famous local dishes including scouse (a meat stew), toad in the hole (a giant yorkie stuffed with British sausages) and wet nelly (a dessert).